frconor-ebook/meditations/_posts/2025-03-28-life-of-faith.md

 "If God is with us, who can be against us?"
 (Rom.
 8:31).
 Faith in our charity.

 We know that God will still work miracles.
-"The hand of God," said Scripture, "has not been held back, has not been weakened" (cf. Isa.
+"The hand of God," said Scripture, "has not been held back, has not been weakened" (*cf*.
+Isa.
 59:1).

 We could also ask Our Lord for the grace to have a more infectious faith, so that we can infect more people.
 If this virus has infected so many people, Lord, help me to infect the same number of people with my contagious faith.